neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 > [!Note]
 >
-> Given that neon compiles .dll with nep-8 support by default, which conflicts with nep-5, thus we need to execute .avm using nep-5 compatible method.
+> Given that neon compiles .dll with nep-8 by default, which conflicts with nep-5, thus we need to execute .avm using nep-5 compatible method.
 >
 > Open Power Shell or command prompt (CMD), enter bin/Debug directory and input the following command (replace nep5.dll with your own project file):
 >